 Most bakers shudder at the thought of leaving their baked goods in the fridge.
 The refrigerator is notorious for drying out baked treats such as cupcakes, and a lot of people will tell you to avoid them at all costs.
 But this isn’t exactly the truth.

-While the fridge might not be the “ideal” place for cupcake storage, sometimes it’s necessary – such as the case with cupcakes topped with cream cheese frosting or a fruity-filled masterpiece.
+While the fridge might not be the “ideal” place for cupcake storage, sometimes it’s necessary – such as in the case of cupcakes topped with cream cheese frosting or a fruity-filled masterpiece.
 These kinds of cupcakes require refrigeration as they go bad quickly at room temp.

 Another benefit to using the fridge is that cupcakes can easily last up to a week in the fridge, making it a great spot to increase longevity.